 - Employees must obtain a COVID-19 test within 3 days prior to arrival in New York. - The employee must, upon arrival in New York, quarantine for minimum of 3 days. - On day 4 of their quarantine, the employee must obtain another COVID-19 test.
 If both test results are negative, the employee may exit quarantine early upon receipt of the second negative diagnostic test and may return to duty.
-The employee is required to confirm the negative test results with personnel at their work location, before the employee is permitted to return to duty.
-A copy of the test results must be provided to personnel upon receipt. - Employees who fail to be tested as outlined above will be required to quarantine and remain out of work the mandatory 14-calendar days.
+The employee is required to confirm the negative test results with the Medical Information Officer (MIO) for their work location, before the employee is permitted to return to duty.
+A copy of the test results must be provided to the MIO upon receipt. - Employees who fail to be tested as outlined above will be required to quarantine and remain out of work the mandatory 14-calendar days.